-- The employee must be employed by the company for at least three years from the signing date, and during these 3 years:
+- The receiver must be an employee or a board member of the company for at least three years from the signing date, and during these 3 years:

-- work in average at least 30 hours per week, and
+- work in average at least 30 hours per week (not applicable to a receiver that is solely a board member), and

-- The employee (including family) cannot own more than 5% of the company already.
+- The receiver (including family) cannot own more than 5% of the company already.